Diffusion Models for Imperceptible and Transferable Adversarial Attack

 \section{Overview}

-In this supplement, we will first provide a detailed review of DDIM Inversion in Appendix \ref{app: ddim}.
-Then, we conduct an analysis on the effect of perturbations on the text embeddings in Appendix \ref{app: Text}.
+In the appendix, we will first provide a detailed review of DDIM Inversion in Appendix \ref{app: ddim}.
+Then, we conduct an analysis of the effect of perturbations on text embeddings in Appendix \ref{app: Text}.
 In Appendix \ref{app: mask} and Appendix \ref{app: transfer}, considering the possible help for future research, we display our further trials (with little success) on improving the imperceptibility and transferability of the attacks.
-Finally, more quantitive studies and visualizations are shown in Appendix \ref{app: more exps}.
+In Appendix \ref{app: more implementation details}, we present more implementation details of the compared methods in Table \ref{exp: compare} of the main paper.
+We compare DiffAttack with the combination of multiple attack approaches in Appendix \ref{app: compare with attack method combination}.
+We present DiffAttack's performance on more surrogate models in Appendix \ref{app: more results on normally trained models}.
+Comparisons on more datasets and with GAN-based attacks are presented in Appendix \ref{app: performance on more datasets} and Appendix \ref{app: comparison with GAN attacks} respectively.
+In Appendix \ref{app: ensemble discussion}, we present comparisons with ensemble attacks and also give a detailed analysis of the relationship between DiffAttack and the ensemble attacks.
+Besides, we give discussions about the DiffAttack's performance on the transferable targeted attack in Appendix \ref{app: target attack}.
+Limitations of computational cost are discussed in Appendix \ref{app: limitation discussion}.
+Finally, more ablation studies, quantitive studies, and visualizations are shown in Appendix \ref{app: transferability discussion} and Appendix \ref{app: more exps}.